Jan. 30, 2024 UPDATE

 Baikasai and Nodate Ohchanoyu (Ume plum blossom festival)- 梅花祭野点大茶湯 -

 While slightly inconvenient as you have to visit Kitano Tenmangu Shrine to purchase your tickets, the shrine is easily accessible by bus from Kyoto Station.

 English brochure about Kitano Tenmangu Shrine is available at the office

 Enjoy the beautiful plum garden at Kitano Tenmangu

-Established in 947, Kitano Tenmangu Shrine enshrines Sugawara Michizane who was a scholar, litterateur and politician in the beginning of Heian era (lived from 845 to 903).
-He is also known as a deity of wisdom.
-As Sugawara Michizane was born on June 25th, Tenjin festival is held every 25th of each month.
-On February 25th, Baikasai, Ume plum blossom festival, is held in Kitano Tenmangu Shrine.
-As Michizane died on February 25th, this festival is taken place to repose his soul.
-During Baikasai, there is an event called “Nodate” which Maiko, Geiko and Okami, their masters, would serve you a tea in the plum garden.
-They are from Kamishichiken where is the oldest Geiko district in northwest Kyoto.
+Established in 947, Kitano Tenmangu Shrine enshrines Sugawara Michizane (845 to 903), a scholar, writer, and politician from the beginning of the Heian period, who is also known as a deity of wisdom.
+As Sugawara Michizane was born on June 25th, the Tenjin Festival is held every 25th of each month.
+On February 25th, Baikasai, the Ume plum blossom festival, is held in Kitano Tenmangu Shrine.
+As Michizane died on February 25th, this festival takes place to rest his soul.
+During Baikasai, there is an event called “Nodate” where Maiko, Geiko, and Okami, their masters, serve tea to visitors in the plum garden.
+They are from Kamishichiken, which is the oldest Geiko district in northwest Kyoto.
 You need to reserve your seat for this event, so please check the detailed information below. ▼Click here for Writer's Blog http://sharing-kyoto.com/Blog/b_Baikasai/

-Ticket for tea ceremony is ￥1,500 There are 3,000 tickets in total and you can purchase them from January 25th.
+Ticket for tea ceremony is ￥3000 (including admission ticket for the Treasure Hall and voucher) There are 3,000 tickets in total and you can purchase them from January 25th.
 The tickets are available only at the office of Kitano Tenmangu Shrine.